roystondz/roystondz/README.md

 🚀 I'm passionate about technology and open source.
 My goal is to contribute to the community and create new thoughts and projects that makes a positive impact.

-🌱 I'm currently exploring the world of computer Science
+🌱 I'm currently exploring the world of computer Science.

-🔭 I'm actively working on Data Analysis and Front End Web Development

 🌟 Highlights:
 - Created A Weather Forecast App
 - Created An App for musicians to interact with eachother.
--

 📫 You can reach me at roystonad2004@gmail.com or connect with me on LinkedIn/Twitter.